UCSD-ECEMAE-148/148-fall-2025-final-project-148-fall-2025-final-project-team-11/README.md

 - LIDAR and/or OAK-D camera depth mechanisms to access objects as potential targets from far away
 - Adding an autonomous driving feature to allow the ATS to access and be within accurate firing distance of objects out of range
 - Integration of prototyped ignition system for firing rocket engines
+- Integration of a user targeting system, where the user could choose the preferred target instead of a fixed target type.

 ## Demonstration (Video)